statikfintechllc/SFTi-Pennies/SFTi.Notez/GSTRWT.md

 </div>

+> [!IMPORTANT]
+>
-> (Look left for recovery of Bearish trend)
+> Look left for recovery of Bearish trend
-> (Look left for history of multi-day runs and look for history of a supernova)
+> Look left for history of multi-day runs and look for history of a supernova
-> (Looking for First or second Green Day)
+> Looking for First or second Green Day

 **Grind**: Wake Up before the algos, before anyone else, put in the work they don't.
 **Scan**: Use the filters and scanners available.